hlc1209/ecem202a_project/docs/report.md

 In fast mode, after the user is done writing one character, the character with the highest score from inference is sent out through Bluetooth Low Energy immediately.
 Such setup allows maximum input speed.

 ### Slow Mode
 In slow mode, the written character will not be sent out instantly after the inference is done.
 Rather, the characters with the top 3 scores from the inference will be printed in the blue panel, allowing users to confirm and select the correct character to send out as keyboard stroke.
-If none of the infered character matches user's input, the user can simply tap the 'backspace' button to clear the screen and rewrite the character.
+If none of the inferred character matches user's input, the user can simply tap the 'backspace' button to clear the screen and rewrite the character.
 With such design, the input speed is slower in exchange for more robust inference.

 <p align="middle">
     <img src="media/slow_mode.jpg" width="60%"/>
 </p>

 ## 3.2 Bluetooth Low Energy
 In contrast to Bluetooth classic, BLE is designed for significantly low power consumption, which is suitable for our application.
-Keyboard service is a reserved service in BLE, which eliminates the burden of writing custom service to send keyboar strokes.
-The infered character will be written as BLE characteristic to BLE keyboard service to achieve the wireless keyboard functionality.
+Keyboard service is a reserved service in BLE, which eliminates the burden of writing custom service to send keyboard strokes.
+The inferred character will be written as BLE characteristic to BLE keyboard service to achieve the wireless keyboard functionality.

 ## 3.3 Image Resizing
 The size of black canvas that records user's drawing is 240-by-240, which is 57.6k input parameters in total.
-Indeed, high-resolution image typically enables better prediction accuracy thorugh neural network.
+Indeed, high-resolution image typically enables better prediction accuracy through neural network.
 However, considering the computing resource provided by Arduino Nano 33 BLE Sense, it is necessary to reduce the model size to deploy the model to Arduino Nano 33 BLE Sense with real-time inference.
 Also, pixels are represented by truth values.

 For fast resizing, we use box sampling to sum the pixel values in a box and skip the rest of the values once the sum is greater than 0.
-During tesing, we realized the recognition accuracy is affected by the thickness of strokes.
+During testing, we realized the recognition accuracy is affected by the thickness of strokes.
 Therefore, we artificially increase the stroke thickness by 3 times when performing downsizing.
-A comparison of writting on screen and the resized image is shown in figure below.
+A comparison of writing on screen and the resized image is shown in figure below.

 <p align="middle">
     <img src="media/resize.PNG" width="90%"/>